atlassian/gostatsd/CLOUDPROVIDERS.md

 The list of pods is maintained via a watch API operation on the pod resource.
 This opens a websocket on which any pod handled by the API server is sent to.
 This means we get updates as they happen and don't do any active requests to the API server.
 This cache is fully resynced every `resync-period` but this is just to ensure total correctness.

+#### Important details

+`ignore-host` must be set to `false` for the k8s cloud provider to work at all!
+This is because it works based off the source IP address of incoming metrics, and these are dropped if `ignore-host=true`.

 #### Example with defaults